Skip to main content

 Authentication

-All endpoints are authenticated with an API key issued by Rescue.
-Send it on every request in the X-API-Key header.
+All endpoints (except GET /openapi.json) require an API key issued by Rescue.
+Send it as a Bearer token on every request.

 -H "Content-Type: application/json"